 Laws governing the distribution of products in the UK

-Product liability is governed by legislation and regulation.
+Liabilities for products is governed by legislation and regulation.
 Products sold to consumers and commercial customers under The General Product Safety Regulations 2005 are required to be 'safe'.

 The steady rise in counterfeit and illegal products makes distributing products increasingly complex.
 The UK government offers guidance on Product Liability and Safety Law and Product Safety for Manufacturers.